Consumer behaviour: Evaluation of alternatives

 Brand image (or brand personality) is an important psycho-social attribute.
 Consumers can have both positive and negative beliefs about a given brand.
 A considerable body of research suggests that consumers are predisposed towards brands with a personality that matches their own and that a good match can affect brand preference, brand choice, satisfaction with a brand, brand commitment and loyalty, and the consumer's propensity to give positive word-of-mouth referrals.
 The branch of consumer behaviour that investigates the matching of a brand's personality and the consumer's personality is known as self-congruity research.
 The social media presence of a brand plays a huge part in this stage, with the effect described as "Think of regular media as a one-way street where you can read a newspaper or listen to a report on television, but you have very limited ability to give your thoughts on the matter.
 Social media, on the other hand, is a two-way street that gives you the ability to communicate too."
 Consumer beliefs about a brand or product category may vary depending on a range of factors including the consumer's prior experience and the effects of selective perception, distortion, and retention.
-Consumers who are less knowledgeble about a category tend to evaluate a brand based on its functional characteristics.
+Consumers who are less knowledgeable about a category tend to evaluate a brand based on its functional characteristics.
 However, when consumers become more knowledgeable, functional attributes diminish and consumers process more abstract information about the brand, notably the self-related aspects.